chainer/chainer/docs/source/tutorial/dcgan.rst

-DCGAN: Generate the images from Deep Convolutinal GAN
+DCGAN: Generate the images with Deep Convolutinal GAN
 ******************************************************

 .. currentmodule:: chainer